shafali03/CV/README.md

 * Restructured a process saved 15 hours a month by simplifying the process.

-* Answer queries from the ward staff
+* Answer queries from the ward staff.

 * Cost-saving on drugs returned from the wards.